Mikejo5000/vsts-docs-pr/docs/tfs-server/install/sql-server/install-sql-server.md

 ![SQL Server 2008 R2 no SSRS auto configure](_img/ic662962.png)

-If you don’t install the Database Engine on the same server as Reporting Services, you must manually configure your report server using the steps below after you finish SQL Server installation.
+If you don't install the Database Engine on the same server as Reporting Services, you must manually configure your report server using the steps below after you finish SQL Server installation.

 In the unlikely case that Reporting Services is on the same server as Team Foundation Server and you have not configured the report server, you are prompted during Team Foundation Server installation to complete the report server configuration, starting on step 3.